 “Are figs your favorite fruit?” a young volunteer asked me as we walked toward the fig trees on the east side of my barn.
 He had just read my blog about figs and kisses.
 “No, not really.”
 I replied.
 His question led me to reflect: why had these figs touched me so deeply?

-Fresh figs have come to me relatively late in my . . .
+Fresh figs have come to me relatively late . . .

 Figs are like kisses: they can be miserable; they can be just so-so, or they can send you places you never imagined.
 With figs, as with kisses, so much depends on timing and attentiveness.
 You must wait, anticipating that something wonderful is close.
 If the moment opens (and you never know for sure until it does), the meeting can transport . . .